mrseidel/book-ics4u-processing-java/big_data.md

 ###Assignment
-See the assignment section to go over the details of the Big Data assignment, and see the class website for submission details.
+See the assignment section to go over the details of the Big Data assignment.